mamonaco1973/gcp-budgie-xrdp/README.md

 ## Users and Groups

 As part of this project a set of **users** and **groups** are automatically created through a scripted process.
-These resources are intended for **testing and demonstration purposes**, showcasing how to automate user and group provisioning in a mini Active Directory environment.
+These resources are intended for **testing and demonstration purposes**, showcasing how to autoBudgie user and group provisioning in a mini Active Directory environment.

 ### Groups Created